 This is the normal state of your computer when it is in use.
 The green power indicator light is on in this mode.
-To save power while not working, you can turn off a specific device such as the LCD or the hard disk.
+To save power, you can turn off a specific device such as the LCD or the hard disk.